unit8co/darts/docs/userguide/hyperparameter_optimization.md

 [Ray Tune](https://docs.ray.io/en/latest/tune/examples/tune-pytorch-lightning.html) is another option for hyperparameter optimization with automatic pruning.

 Here is an example of how to use Ray Tune to with the `NBEATSModel` model using the [Asynchronous Hyperband scheduler](https://blog.ml.cmu.edu/2018/12/12/massively-parallel-hyperparameter-optimization/).
+The example was tested with ray version `ray==2.32.0`.

 ```python
 import numpy as np